zombifier/My_Stardew_Mods/CustomTapperFramework/README.md

 ID can optionally be specified, to limit the condition to certain types of wild trees/fruit trees/giant crops.

+---

 #### Extra item queries

-NOTE: The latest version uploaded on Nexus doesn't have the extra params in `MACHINE_FISH_LOCATION` yet.
+NOTE: The latest version uploaded on Nexus doesn't have the extra params in `MACHINE_FISH_LOCATION` or the 'fish caught' feature yet.
 I'm waiting for a private beta tester to get back to me before uploading it.
 Thanks for your patience.

 This mod adds the following item queries, usable only in machine output item